aschmidt75/infrastructure-by-story/README.md

 an extended version of the above could be encoded as

 ```
-Scenario: I need to communication to backend services
+Scenario: I need to communicate to my backend services
         Given my hostname is like "web"
         Then i should have a "backend" network
         And i should have a "log" network